palantir/ontology-starter-react-app/README.md

     3. Add `http://localhost:8080/auth/callback` as a redirect URL when asked for one
     4. If you know where your application is getting deployed, you can add your production URL as well: `https://example.app.com/auth/callback`
 1. Follow the instructions in the Foundry Developer Console to generate and then install your application's Ontology SDK via the application-specific NPM registry
-1. Run `mv .env.development.no-cors.sample .env.development` to start setting up your environment variables, and fill in the fields marked with `<>`
+1. Run `mv .env.development.sample .env.development` to start setting up your environment variables, and fill in the fields marked with `<>`

     > Note: You can find your Client ID in the **Permissions & OAuth** page or in the **Getting started guide** inside your application's API documentation.